borispovod/crypti-dapps-docs/DappToolkit.md

 }
 ```

-To access a dapp's configuration within Crypti use the `library.config` object.
+To access a dapp's configuration within Crypti, use the `library.config` object.

 ### Genesis.json